-It is remarkable that so little is known about these sources after decades.
-However, observations with HETE-II, Swift, Fermi, and other detectors have greatly increased the number of localized GRBs.
+It is remarkable that so little is known about these sources after 32 years.
+However, observations with HETE-II and SWIFT have greatly increased the number of localized GRBs.
 Combined with fast follow-up in other wavebands, statistics are a lot better than they were.
-Some hopes have not been realized; for example, no z > 10 bursts have been seen, and prior to the launch of Swift it was hoped that this would give us a unique view of the early nonlinear universe.
+Some hopes have not been realized; for example, no z > 6.3 bursts have been seen, and prior to the launch of SWIFT it was hoped that this would give us a unique view of the early nonlinear universe.
 Full understanding, may have to wait for computers and MHD modeling of the bursts to catch up.
-After all, supernovae have been known for many decades, and the models still have difficulty reproducing them!
+After all, supernovae have been known for seven decades, and the models still have difficulty reproducing them!
 On the positive side, there is a lot of room for discovery and exploration of the bursts, both observationally and theoretically.